zksecurity/RFCs/source/starknet/stark.md

 ### STARK commit

-The goal of the STARK commit is to process all of the commitments produced by the prover during the protocol (including the FRI commitments), as well as produce the verifier challenges:
+The goal of the STARK commit is to process all of the commitments produced by the prover during the protocol (including the FRI commitments), as well as produce the verifier challenges.

+1. Interactive arithmetization to absorb the execution trace tables.
    1. Absorb the original table with the channel.
    2. Sample the interaction challenges (e.g. z and alpha for the memory check argument (different alpha called memory_alpha to distinguish it from the alpha used to aggregate the different constraints into the composition polynomial)).
    3. Absorb the interaction table with the channel.
+1. Produce the aggregation of the constraint quotient polynomials as the composition polynomial.
-4. Sample the alpha challenge ("composition_alpha") to aggregate all the constraint quotient polynomials (caches the powers of alpha into "traces_coefficients").
+   1. Sample the alpha challenge ("composition_alpha") to aggregate all the constraint quotient polynomials (caches the powers of alpha into "traces_coefficients").
-5. Absorb the composition columns (the $h_i$ in $h(x) = \sum_i h_i x^i$) with the channel.
+   2. Absorb the composition columns (the $h_i$ in $h(x) = \sum_i h_i x^i$) with the channel.
-6. Sample the oods point (`interaction_after_composition`).
+   3. Sample the oods point (`interaction_after_composition`).
-7. Absorb all evaluations with the channel.
+   4. Absorb all evaluations with the channel.
-8. Verify that the composition polynomial is correct by checking that its evaluation at the oods point is correct using some of the evaluations $\sum_j C_j(\text{oods_point}) = \sum_i h_i(\text{oods_point}) \times \text{oods_point}^i$ (where the left hand side will need evaluations of the trace polynomials (called maks values) and the right hand side will need evaluations of the composition column polynomials, everything is in that oods vector)
+   5. Verify that the composition polynomial is correct by checking that its evaluation at the oods point is correct using some of the evaluations $\sum_j \frac{C_j(\text{oods_point})}{D_j(\text{odds_point})} = \sum_i h_i(\text{oods_point}) \times \text{oods_point}^i$.
+      1. The right-hand side can be computed directly using the evaluations sent by the prover
+      2. The left-hand side has to be computed using the `eval_composition_polynomial` function defined in the [AIR Arithemtization Dependency section](#air-arithmetization-dependency).
+2. Produce a challenge to aggregate all FRI checks and run the FRI protocol
-9. Sample the oods_alpha challenge with the channel.
+   1. Sample the oods_alpha challenge with the channel.
-10. Call `fri_commit`
+   2. Call `fri_commit`.

 ### STARK verify

 The goal of STARK verify is to verify evaluation queries (by checking that evaluations exist in the committed polynomials) and the FRI queries (by running the FRI verification).

-To do this, we simply call the `fri_verify_initial` function contained in the FRI specification, and giving it the following oracle:
+To do this, we simply call the `fri_verify_initial` function contained in the FRI specification, and giving it the values computed by `eval_oods_polynomial` (as defined in the [AIR Arithmetization Dependency section](#air-arithmetization-dependency)) as first evaluations associated to the queried points.

-The oracle should provide the evaluations, under the same set of FRI queries (and specifically the point they are requesting the evaluations at) of the following polynomials:

-* the traces polynomials, which include both the original trace polynomial and the interaction trace polynomial)
-* the composition column polynomials

-In addition the oracle should verify decommitment proofs (Merkle membership proofs) for each of these evaluations.
-We refer to the [Merkle Tree Polynomial Commitments specification](merkle.html) on how to verify evaluation proofs.

-<aside class="warning">The logic of the oracle must be implemented as part of the verification.
-The term "oracle" simply refers to an opaque callback function from the FRI protocol's perspective.</aside>
+<aside class="note">These evaluations will only provide evaluations of the first layer polynomial $p_0$ at query points $v_i$.
+The prover will witness evaluations at $-v_i$ by themselves and prove that they are present in the first FRI commitment (of the polynomial $p_0$.</aside>

 ## Full Protocol